History of Luther Park Bible Camp

 1991 The First Annual Antiques and Collectibles Auction was held.
 A master plan for the future site and program at Luther Park was developed.
 Trailblazers “a day at camp” program was started.

-1992 The Sixtieth Anniversary Appeal was kicked off to begin fund raising that would provide: Eight new winterized duplex cabins and A Welcome Center.
+1992 The Sixtieth Anniversary Appeal was kicked off: Eight new winterized duplex cabins and A Welcome Center.

 1993 Construction of the new duplex cabins was begun.
 Four cabins were built by volunteers.
 The other four were completed by contractor.